zcash/zips/zip-XXXX.rst

 dev fee proposals I've seen so far, the idea of a Zcash narrative that distinguishes it from the competition is absent.

-One direction proposed in ZIP XYZ claims that Zcash is a hedge against Bitcoin's long-term privacy failure.
+Of the slew of ZIPs addressing Zcash's future, there's only been one strong narrative case -- the idea that Zcash exists purely as a hedge against Bitcoin's long-term privacy failure.
 Put simply, Zcash is "Bitcoin, but private".

-I believe that Zcash should aim higher.
-Only one coin has successfully made a store of value argument, which I like to call "worse is better".
-Don't upgrade the network -- stability is more important than solving today's problems.
+Zcash should aim higher.
+Bitcoin is the only coin that has successfully made a store of value argument, which I like to call "worse is better".
+Don't upgrade the network -- the argument goes -- stability is more important than solving today's problems.
+Bitcoin is chasing the `Lindy effect<https://en.wikipedia.org/wiki/Lindy_effect>`, where worse is better, and the network becomes stronger every day it survives.
+That's great for Bitcoin.
-Bitcoin is chasing the Lindy effect, where worse is better, and that's great for Bitcoin.
 For the rest of us, though, better is better.
 Zcash *should be better*.

 Zcash is known for having the best tech in the space, built by one of the best team's in the space.
-We should lean in to that reputation, nurturing the best research and engineering talent to take Zcash to the next level, leveraging a Zcash dev fee as a differentiator to build the world's best private medium of exchange.
+We should lean in to that reputation, nurturing the best research and engineering talent to take Zcash to the next level, and leveraging a Zcash dev fee as a differentiator to build the world's best private medium of exchange.

 Evolving Zcash Governance